Dragged Across Concrete: Casting

 Vince Vaughn starred in S. Craig Zahler's previous film Brawl in Cell Block 99 as the lead character Bradley Thomas.
 Vaughn gave the script of Dragged Across Concrete to Mel Gibson, who worked with Vaughn in the 2016 film Hacksaw Ridge as the film director, asking him to star in the film and recommended him to watch Brawl in Cell Block 99.
 Zahler was able to contact Gibson through Vaughn and hoped that he would star in the film.
-On February 1, 2017, Gibson signed on to the film, with him and Vaughn starring as police officers that are suspended due to committing police brutality.
+On February 1, 2017, Gibson signed on to the film, with he and Vaughn starring as police officers that are suspended due to committing police brutality.

 On August 2, 2017, Jennifer Carpenter and Don Johnson, who had worked with Zahler in Brawl in Cell Block 99, signed onto the film, followed by Tory Kittles, Michael Jai White, Tattiawna Jones, and Laurie Holden.
-Since Vaughn and Gibson are both well-known conservatives in Hollywood, The Daily Beast claims this may hinder the financing of the film.
-However, Zahler believes they are the perfect match for their respective roles, and the studio is willing to give more funds to the film's production after Vaughn and Gibson's casting.
+Since Vaughn and Gibson are both well-known conservatives in Hollywood, The Daily Beast claimed this may hinder the financing of the film.
+However, Zahler believes they are the perfect match for their respective roles, and the studio was willing to fund the film's production after Vaughn and Gibson's casting.
 Zahler praised Gibson for his collaboration and acting in the film.
-Gibson previously played a police officer in the 1987 film Lethal Weapon, but the film had no bearing on the script nor the casting changes of Dragged Across Concrete.
+Gibson previously played a police sergeant in the Lethal Weapon franchise but the films had no bearing on the script nor the casting changes of Dragged Across Concrete.